- About Us

 Our Friday lunchtime Modern dance club have been working on ISTD Grade 3 Modern which is accredited and the equivalent to a GCSE grades D-G.

-For the first time this year Form VI took part in ‘Spotlight on Dance’ and performed at the Stamford Corn Exchange Theatre.
+Form VI took part in ‘Spotlight on Dance’ and performed at the Stamford Corn Exchange Theatre.
 We hope this will be an annual event.
 Spotlight, is an event that invites local schools to enter a dance to be performed on a professional stage.
 The children, together with Miss Francesca, developed an impressive dance piece in a creative workshop, and took inspiration from the works of Vincent Van Gogh, Jackson Pollack and Yves Klein, linking in with classroom topics.

-Nursery and pre school have weekly ballet lessons that introduce the foundation of ballet through story telling.
+Nursery and Pre-School have weekly ballet lessons that introduce the foundation of ballet through story telling.
 These classes also give the children a chance to practice vital skills such as turn taking, listening and patience as well as self discipline.

-As well as fantastic dance provision, Miss Francesca is also a qualified children’s fitness instructor and works with the nursery and pre school children on their physical literacy.
+As well as fantastic dance provision, Miss Francesca is also a qualified children’s fitness instructor and works with the nursery and Pre-School children on their physical literacy.
 Each week they take part in ‘Mini Movement’ a class designed to enhance their learning of colours and counting whilst also developing by balance, strength, logic and hand/eye coordination.

 Performing Arts at Brooke Priory